To Do Canada

 Twillingate Adventure Tours

-Take a Twillingate Adventure Tour to explore the heart of Newfoundland’s Iceberg Alley where you will see icebergs, whales, other sea life, seabirds and fantastic views of rugged landscapes.
-When the tour is over, head to Annie’s Harbour Restaurant to to have a feed of fresh, local seafood and a refreshing Iceberg Beer or a ‘Screech’ & Coke.
+Take a Twillingate tour to explore the heart of Newfoundland’s Iceberg Alley, where you will see icebergs, whales, other sea life, seabirds and fantastic views of rugged landscapes.
+When the tour is over, head to Annie’s Harbour Restaurant to have a feed of fresh, local seafood and a refreshing Iceberg Beer or a ‘Screech’ & Coke.

 Details